-CCR Anchor 2: Determine central ideas or themes of a text and analyze their development;
+CCR Anchor 2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.

 CCR Anchor 3: Analyze how and why individuals, events, and ideas develop and interact over the course of a text.